markusgrotz/click-prompt/README.md

 ![Example](./docs/example_cli.gif)

-## Available Parameters
+## Available Decorators

-for every click.Option there is also a click.Argument  implementation
+Here is a list of available decorators that can be used with the click library instead of a `click.Option` decorator

- - ChoiceOption: Select a single item out of a list
+ - `choice_option`: Select a single item out of a list.
+Use the parameter `multiple=True` to select multiple items out of a list
- - MultipleOption: Select multiple items out of a list
+ - `confirm_option`: Yes/No confirmation
- - ConfirmOption: Yes/No confirmation
+ - `filepath_option`: Select a file path with auto completion
- - FilePathOption: Select a file path with auto completion
+ - `auto_complete_option`: Auto completion given a list

- - AutoCompleteOption: Auto completion given a list
+for every `click.Option` there is also a `click.Argument` implementation